 He was a pupil of illustrator Mariano Ramos and the Chilean Disney artist Vicar.
 His first publishing experience was with editorial and textbook illustrations for Chilean publishers, while also venturing in self-published indie comics.
 He spent several months in the USA in 2006 when working as a game designer, and as a freelance artist for 'Teenage Mutant Ninja Turtles' comics by Mirage Studios.

 He has drawn comics starring Disney/Pixar characters for Boom!
 Studios in 2010 and 2011, as well as gag cartoons for the Australian edition of MAD Magazine.
-Between October 2010 and February 2011, Jourdan drew new gags starring 'Ivy the Terrible' for the British comics magazine Beano.
+Between October 2010 and February 2011, Jourdan was present in the British comics magazine The Beano of D.C.
+Thomson with new gags starring 'Ivy the Terrible', a classic character created by Robert Nixon in 1985.

 Lord und Lauser

-He has done a monthly page in Peru's Dedo Medio magazine with Javi Hildebrandt in 2011, and is currently working as an assistant inker to Bob Weber Jr. on 'Slylock Fox', and restoring (reinking and recoloring) classic romance comic panels for John Lustig's 'Last Kiss' online strip.
-He is drawing features like 'Tojo's Time Machine' and 'The Wind-Up Club' for the Indian comics magazine Tinkle since 2013.
+He has done a page in Peru's Dedo Medio magazine with Javi Hildebrandt for three months in 2011, and was an assistant inker to Bob Weber Jr. on the newspaper feature 'Slylock Fox' from 2012 to 2014.
+Since 2012, he is restoring (reinking and recoloring) classic romance comic panels for John Lustig's online strip 'Last Kiss'.

-As a digital retoucher, he has worked on the US editions of Peyo's classic 'Smurfs' albums and contributed to Fantagraphics collection of Floyd Gottfredson's 'Mickey Mouse' newspaper strips.
-Besides US and French comics, Jourdan also draws inspiration from Dutch and Flemish artists, especially Peter de Wit and Hanco Kolk.
+As a digital retoucher, he has worked on the US editions of Peyo's classic 'Smurfs' albums and on the Fantagraphics collections of Floyd Gottfredson's 'Mickey Mouse' newspaper strips.
+In December 2014, he won the Silver Morosoli Award, the highest Uruguayan culture, arts and sciences award, in a ceremony at the Lavalleja Theater in Minas, Uruguay.